nfrechette/nfrechette.github.io/_posts/2019-07-29-pitfalls_linear_reduction_part3.md

 All three algorithms use linear interpolation and as such require two poses to interpolate our final result.

+*See the annex at the end of the post for how the math breaks down*

 ### The shared base

 Some features are always a win and will be assumed present in our three algorithms: